Which categories do you cover?

 What do you do with the autograph data that is separated out on PSA sites?

-- For GemRate, we combine the two different breakouts into a single report as we think that is more aligned with the use case for GemRate’s data.
+- For GemRate, we combine the two different breakouts into a single report as we think that is more aligned with our vision of providing a comprehensive view of population.

-Data in the Beckett pop report can sometimes differ from what is displayed when you view specific card details - is that also true for the data on GemRate?
+Data from Beckett's cert lookup can sometimes differ from what is displayed on their pop report - is that also true for the data on GemRate?

 PSA, BGS and other grading companies categorize and label set and card details differently.
 How does GemRate account for that?